Key Takeaways

 - HACCP-Based SOPs

-Essential Day-to-Day Food Hygiene Practices
+Essential Day-to-Day Hotel Food and Kitchen Hygiene Practices

+Maintaining hotel kitchen hygiene standards requires daily discipline across five core practices.
 Here are key practices for food hygiene and sanitation in the hospitality industry that you must implement:

 - Safe Food Handling: Staff must adhere to strict protocols for washing hands, wearing gloves, and handling raw and cooked ingredients separately to prevent cross-contamination.